Sundays River Valley, Eastern Cape

 Because they were fed oranges in the early years of the Addo Elephant National Park, local elephants still love citrus from the Sundays River Valley.

-The story of the Sundays River in the Eastern Cape is really a tale of 2 rivers.
+The story of the Sundays River in the Eastern Cape is really a tale of two rivers.

 The Addo Elephant National Park is your first stop where, at sunset, you can watch the great grey beasts drinking at Hap Oor Dam.
 If you stay in the park itself, you’ll be able to get those dawn shots that make wildlife photography so special.